 A. We recommend exploring ALA to see what volume of data are already available for the subject of your proposed captured data.
 You could also refer to science-led work, for example the State of the Environment (2021) report, Bush Blitz reports, and topical literature.
 As an additional example, here is a map released by Bush Blitz highlighting survey gaps within Australia.

-Q. I applied to the 2022/2023 program and was unsuccessful.
+Q. I applied to the program previously and was unsuccessful.
 Can I apply again with the same project?

 A. Yes.
-You are welcome to re-apply for the 2024 program, however your new application must address the updated 2024 selection criteria, grants policy and guidelines.
+You are welcome to re-apply for the current program, however your new application must address the current selection criteria, policy and guidelines.
 See here for further information.

 A. If successful, you will be required to provide your data to ALA in Darwin Core Standard and make it open and accessible under a Creative Commons licence.
 Additionally, you are required provide a short report including photographs to the ALA summarising what was achieved with the funding.
 The ALA team will be hosting information sessions, Q&A drop-in sessions, and one-on-one meetings to help support your project.